Slab Reinforcement Details: One-Way, Two-Way & Cantilever Slab Guide

 - Cover requirements: 15–20 mm for slabs

-📌 IMP Note: One-way slabs are commonly used in rooms, corridors, passages, water tanks, balconies, and areas where panel lengths exceed twice the width.
+📌 Important Note: One-way slabs are commonly used in rooms, corridors, passages, water tanks, balconies, and areas where panel lengths exceed twice the width.

 Related Topics: